 These painful conditions may be long-lasting for patients who undergo radiation therapy—and this could be only one aspect of your cancer treatment.

 These potential health outcomes accentuate why so many plaintiffs and lawyers are passionate about holding the makers of Zantac responsible for their error.
-It is unclear how many people developed cancer as a result of taking this drug, however, because the medication has been on the market for nearly 40 years, the number of affected people could be in the thousands.
+It is unclear how many people developed cancer as a result of taking this drug, but an attorney familiar with Zantac cancer cases from our firm can go over the details of your case.

 The FDA’s current stance on Zantac is clear, as it has: